Best daily deals

 The Samsung Galaxy Buds 2 noise canceling true wireless earbuds in the open charging case while connected to the Galaxy Wearable app on a Samsung Galaxy S10e.

-You can take control of the earbuds from the Wearable app, but you have to agree to the terms of service first.
+You can control the earbuds from the Wearable app, but you must first agree to the terms of service.

 Like the Sony WF-1000XM4, Samsung’s app includes an ear tip fit test to confirm that you’ve selected the appropriate ear tips.
 Not only does this ensure a comfortable fit, but it also improves sound quality by blocking out the most amount of background noise.
 The right fit is key to active noise canceling earphones, and this test gives you immediate feedback.